yhdenq/yhdenq.github.io/_pages/cv.md

 * Reviewer for <i>Biostatistics and Epidemiology</i>
 * Reviewer for <i>Journal of Causal Inference</i>
 * Reviewer for <i>Science China -- Mathematics</i>
+* Reviewer for <i>Statistica Sinica</i>
 * Member of Chinese Association for Applied Statistics (中国现场统计研究会)
+* Member of Biometrics Section of American Statistical Association
-* Student member of International Chinese Statistical Association
+* Member of International Chinese Statistical Association
-* Student member of Society of Causal Inference
+* Member of Society of Causal Inference

 Teaching
 =====